rabbitmq/khepri/README.md

 Khepri is still under active development and should be considered *Beta* at this stage.

-## Fundamental Assumptions
+## Fundamental assumptions

 As a Raft-based system, Khepri **requires durable storage**, including between node restarts, and stable node (replica) identities.

 Likewise, as a Raft-based system, Khepri requires a majority of nodes to be online at all times.
 When this is not the case, the cluster will lose its availability, specifically for writes.

 ## Known limitations